-Staffing (additional): The NCO Director (NCO Awardee PI) also should have prior accomplishments in the following: (a) strategically leading and managing distributed resource projects, (b) leading a research community to advance knowledge frontiers, (c) implementing technology transfer and innovation for natural hazards mitigation, and (d) broadening participation of groups, regions, and institutions underrepresented in engineering.
-Additional staffing should include the following: an experienced Experimental Facility Scheduler, with expertise in scheduling users among distributed resources and resource scheduling software; secretariat support for the Governance groups; and scientific and educational expertise for ECO activities, with skills in the use of a wide variety of media, formal and informal science and engineering outreach activities for targeted audiences, evaluation and assessment, REU site and Summer Institute program administration, broad stakeholder engagement, workforce development, printed and web-based publications, cataloging information, and graphic arts.
+Staffing (in addition to Section II.C): The NCO Director (NCO Awardee PI) also should have prior accomplishments in the following: (a) strategically leading and managing distributed resource projects, (b) leading a research community to advance knowledge frontiers, (c) implementing technology transfer and innovation for natural hazards mitigation, and (d) broadening participation of groups, regions, and institutions underrepresented in engineering.
+Additional staffing should include the following: a full-time experienced EF Scheduler, with expertise in scheduling users among distributed resources and resource scheduling software; secretariat support for the Governance groups; and scientific and educational expertise for ECO activities, with skills in the use of a wide variety of media, formal and informal science and engineering outreach activities for targeted audiences, evaluation and assessment, REU site and Summer Institute program administration, broad stakeholder engagement, workforce development, printed and web-based publications, cataloging information, and graphic arts.